spidernet-io/spiderpool/docs/usage/rdma-roce.md

 The following steps demonstrate how to enable isolated usage of RDMA devices by Pods in a cluster with two nodes via SR-IOV CNI:

-1. Ensure that the host machine has an RDMA and SR-IOV enabled card and the driver is properly installed, ensuring proper RDMA functioning.
+1. Ensure that the host machine has an RDMA and SR-IOV enabled card and the driver is properly installed.

     In our demo environment, the host machine is equipped with a Mellanox ConnectX-5 NIC with RoCE capabilities.
 Follow [the official NVIDIA guide](https://developer.nvidia.com/networking/ethernet-software) to install the latest OFED driver.

-    > To isolate the usage of an RDMA network card, ensure that at least one of the following conditions is met:
-    >
-    > (1) Kernel based on 5.3.0 or newer, RDMA modules loaded in the system. rdma-core package provides means to automatically load relevant modules on system start
-    >
-    > (2) Mellanox OFED version 4.7 or newer is required.
-In this case it is not required to use a Kernel based on 5.3.0 or newer.

-    To confirm the presence of RDMA devices, use the following command:
+    To confirm the presence of RoCE devices, use the following command:

-        ~# rdma link show
+        ~# rdma link
         link mlx5_0/1 state ACTIVE physical_state LINK_UP netdev ens6f0np0
         link mlx5_1/1 state ACTIVE physical_state LINK_UP netdev ens6f1np1

+        ~# ibstat mlx5_0 | grep "Link layer"
+        Link layer: Ethernet

     Make sure that the RDMA subsystem on the host is operating in exclusive mode.
 If not, switch to exclusive mode.